 Management had spent so much money building up that match as one of the main events that they couldn’t turn it around.
 They had to deliver Jarrett vs Chyna, and since Jarrett was the IC champ going in, he had Vince over a barrel.
 When Jarrett confirmed with his wife that the money — over $300,000 — had arrived in his account, he brought his bag in, got dressed, and stayed away from everybody.
 Road Dogg, being the loyal friend he is, stayed by Jeff’s side.
 Before his match, Jeff took his bag, set it by the door of the arena, and went to the ring.
 He did his job and put Chyna over in a match that involved lots of household objects, including a big bag of flour.
 He came back, covered in that flour, walked past everybody, didn’t say a word, grabbed his bag, and was gone.
 He went straight to the airport looking the way he looked.
 He got on a plane, flew home, and was back on WCW Nitro the next night.

 Even though we had been beating WCW in the rating wars for a long time, they were still trying to come back and sign people from under Vince’s nose.
 J.R. was told to secure us all.
 He almost lost his job over the Jarrett oversight.
 He got reamed out huge for that.”

-Watch Chyna beat Jeff Jarrett for the Intercontinental Championship at WWE’s No Mercy on October 17, 1999.
-This would be Jarrett’s final appearance in WWE.
+Watch: Chyna vs. Jeff Jarrett for the Intercontinental Championship at WWE’s No Mercy on October 17, 1999

 With Jarrett gone from the company, Chyna moved into a program with Jericho.
 WWE later threw Bob Holly into the mix.
 Read on to see what Holly’s thoughts were on working this program with the ‘Ninth Wonder of the World’ and how she and Triple H were once the cameras weren’t on them.